 What are my next steps?

 You should review the complete audit report enclosed with your letter.
 You should determine if you agree with the proposed changes or wish to file a petition with the Tax Court to dispute the adjustments made by the IRS.
 If you agree, sign and return Form 4089-B, Notice of Deficiency-Waiver, included with your Letter 531, or the included Form 5564, Notice of Deficiency-Waiver, if you received Letter 3219.

 If you do not agree with the adjustments and intend to file a petition, you should review the information provided in your letter, along with the information and instructions available on the United States Tax Court website.
 The necessary forms can be found on this website, along with a Petition Kit.
-There is a fee for the filing of a petition; however, you may file an with the Tax Court.
+There is a fee for the filing of a petition; however, you may file an Application for Waiver of Filing Fee with the Tax Court to request the filing fee be waived.
 To petition the Tax Court, you must send your petition to the United States Tax Court (not the IRS) within the 90-day (or 150-day) period shown on your notice.
 This 90-day (or 150-day) period is the time period prescribed by law and cannot be extended by the IRS.
-If you miss the deadline, you won’t be able to have a judge review your case without first paying the amount due.
+If you miss the deadline, the tax court can’t consider your case and the proposed tax will be assessed.
 If the 90th day (or 150th day) is a Saturday, a Sunday, or a legal holiday in the District of Columbia, your petition will still be timely if filed on the next business day which is not a Saturday, Sunday, or legal holiday.